 Upon completion of Summer Academy (grades 9 & 10) or by April 1st (grades 6 through 8), notification of acceptance to The Neighborhood Academy will be sent.
 Families will have 10 days to inform The Academy of their decision.
 Acceptance is based on ability, performance, and demonstrated behavior at Summer Academy.

 Request Application Information

-To learn more about the admissions process and to request materials, please contact our Student Recruiter at (412) 362-2006.
+To learn more about the admissions process and to request materials, please contact Shannon Prentiss, Student Recruiter, at (412) 362-2006.